nedpals/nedpals/README.md

 # Maligayang Pagdating! 👋️

-I am Ned Palacios, a 21-year-old developer currently living in Davao City, Philippines.
-My primary focus is building stuff on the web and working part-time for the [V Programming Language](https://github.com/vlang/v).
-Currently enrolled as a junior BS Computer Science student at the College of Computer Studies department of the [University of Immaculate Conception](https://uic.edu.ph).
-On my free time, I watch Korean dramas and animes, as well as read mangas.
-That's all :)
+I am Ned Palacios, a 22-year-old student tech leader and polyglot software developer based in Davao City, Philippines.
+Currently a junior BS Computer Science student at the [University of Immaculate Conception](https://uic.edu.ph) and the lead of [Google Developer Student Clubs UIC](https://facebook.com/dscuic).
+As a developer, my primary focus is building stuff on the web and on technologies that help shape modern developer experiences.
+I also find time to entertrain myself by watching Korean dramas, animes, as well as reading mangas.

-## Programming Languages
+## Programming Languages I touched
 - Go
 - Dart
 - Crystal